Rao Ramesh

 Rao Ramesh (born 25 May 1968) is an Indian actor who works primarily in Telugu cinema, theatre, and television apart from some Tamil films.
 He is the son of veteran actor Rao Gopal Rao.
-Rao Ramesh initially appeared in Seema Simham (2002), Okkadunnadu (2007), before getting a breakthrough role in Krish's Gamyam (2008), portraying a reformed Naxalite, he received critical acclaim for his portrayal and the film went on to become one of the highest grossing Telugu films of the year.
+Rao Ramesh initially appeared in Seema Simham (2002) and Okkadunnadu (2007), before getting a breakthrough role in Krish's Gamyam (2008), portraying a reformed naxalite for which he received critical acclaim for his portrayal and the film went on to become one of the highest grossing Telugu films of the year.

 His subsequent films, Kotha Bangaru Lokam (2008), Avakai Biryani (2008) and S. S. Rajamouli's Magadheera (2009) were box office hits, and his role in the latter as a hunchbacked old Tantric won him further acclaim.
 Throughout the early 2010s, Rao Ramesh became a popular supporting actor and described that by 2015, he was in the "best phase of his career".

 Early life

 Rao Ramesh was born on 25 May 1968 to actor Rao Gopal Rao.
 He was brought up in Chennai.
 His initial schooling was from Sri Ramakrishna Mission School in T. Nagar and later completed a degree in Communications before getting into Still-photography.
 He later joined K. S. Prakasa Rao, a cinematographer and father of K. Raghavendra Rao, as an assistant before going to Bangalore to learn industrial photography.